Guide for St. Augustine Grass: Yearly Maintenance Program

 Measuring Lawn

 To determine the amount of herbicide, insecticide, or fungicide product to use, you will need to assess the square footage of the area to be treated.
-If unsure of the treatments area's square footage, follow the formula (length X width = square footage).
+If unsure of the treatment area's square footage, follow the formula (length X width = square footage).

-For acreage, you will take the measured square footage of the treatment area and divide by 43,560.
-Example, if you have a 12,350 square foot lot you will follow this formula (12,350 / 43,560 = .28 acres).
+For acreage, you will take the measured square footage of the treatment area and divide it by 43,560.
+For example, if you have a 12,350-square-foot lot, you will follow this formula (12,350 / 43,560 = .28 acres).

-You will need to divide the percentage of that nutrient in decimal form as contained in the bag into desired amount of pounds for that nutrient.
+You will need to divide the percentage of that nutrient in decimal form as contained in the bag into the desired amount of pounds for that nutrient.

 3. Replace Damaged Turf From February to March